Symmetric observations without symmetric causal explanations: Proof via counterexample

+In this new heptagon-like structure, the measurements produce outcomes $a_0,\dots,a_6\in\{-1,1\}^7$ according to a distribution $p_\text{inf}(a_0,\dots,a_6)$.
 This distribution has several properties.
 First, since it is a probability distribution, all the probabilities must be non-negative and sum to 1.
 Second, since all the sources and measurement devices are the same, it is invariant under any cyclic permutation of the parties, i.e.,

 where the $\oplus$ symbol represents addition modulo 7.
-Third, since the sources and measurement devices used in creating $p_\text{inf}$ are the same as those used for creating $p$, the two-body marginals (and hence the one-body marginals) of both distributions must be the same.
-This, in particular, implies that
+Third, since the sources and measurement devices used in creating $p_\text{inf}$ are the same as those used to create $p$, the two-body marginals (and hence the one-body marginals) of both distributions must be the same.

+This implies a number of relations.
+Take, for instance, the marginalization over sites $i$ and $i+2$.\footnote{Due to the symmetry constraints \eqref{eq:symm}, the concrete value of $i$ is not important.} In Fig.~\ref{fig:inflation} one sees that this five-partite marginal has two independent components: one corresponding to a single-body marginal, and another one corresponding to a four-body marginal.
+Since the sources and the measurement devices used in Fig.~\ref{fig:inflation} are the same as those used in Fig.~\ref{fig:triangle} (i.e., the state $\omega$ and the effect $e$ in Eq.~\eqref{eq:symmGPT}), the single-body marginal has to be the same as that given by marginalizing Eq.~\eqref{eq:prob}.
+This leads to the relation

+Similarly, one can consider the five-partite distribution that results from marginalizing sites $i$ and $i+3$.
+In this case, the marginal has also two independent components: one corresponding to a bipartite marginal (which, due to the construction, has to coincide with the two-body marginalization of Eq.~\eqref{eq:prob}) and the other one corresponding to a three-party marginal.
+The relation obtained is thus

+These two relations are sufficient to derive all other ones that can be obtained in the network.